 What Are The Best Bubble Masks?

 If you’d indeed like to bother with bubble masks, pick one that does double duty – like turn your face into a cloud AND absorb excess oil/hydrate skin/brighten the complexion.
 You get the drill.

 Here are my fave picks:

-- Glamglow Bubblesheet Oxygenating Deep Cleanse Mask ($9.00): a hydrating mask with a sprinkle of antioxidants.
-Available at Sephora.
+- Glamglow Bubblesheet Oxygenating Deep Cleanse Mask ($9.00): available at Nordstrom and Sephora.